Metallic Epoxy Flooring Vancouver, BC

 Can you match my inspiration photo?

 We can usually get very close in tone and movement style.
-Lighting, space size, and slab conditions still influence the final read.
+Lighting, space size, and slab conditions still influence the final appearance.

 Yes.
-Satin looks extremely premium and is often more forgiving in higher-traffic spaces.
+Satin can still look very premium and is often more forgiving in higher-traffic spaces.

 Is this the right page for garage metallic systems?